Back to Blog

 I think a big part of my hesitation was the amount of man hours, effort, tears and money that I had put into winning that business.
 I did actually enjoy the work; the people were awesome and there was no reason to stop doing it.

-The sunk costs of getting that business was HUGE and I am now going to just GIVE it all away?
+The sunk costs of getting that business were HUGE and I was now going to just GIVE it all away?
 This is the opposite of what most people would advise to do.

 Those costs are gone.
 If there is something new you want then you need to let go of the old to allow space for it!